 Where they first go in the garden can be the spot where you will take them to pee for the immediate future, unless this is not a good place, then you will have to wait for them to take a pee in a good place and reinforce this as the place to go; reinforce by directing or taking them to this area and reward immediately after going with high praise and treat (always go out with them to start so you do not miss a reinforcing chance).
 Reward with the praise and treat directly afterwards while outside not when you are back in the house as puppy/dog will not put the association together.
 Using the same area for eliminating just puts a strong scent in that area and will encourage them to go to this spot more regularly.

 After the first wee you can start asking for a toilet each time you take them out to the spot you have chosen, use a little phrase like “go wee wees “ or whatever you like as long as you always use the same one.
-A puppy will want to wee quite a lot when young and will be stimulated to go by some things, those being: after rising from sleep, after expending energy playing or becoming excited, after eating (but don't play in garden after eating as can cause stomach problems), after or during a period of fear or submissiveness, by smelling a previously soiled area and after a couple of hours of not going.
+A puppy will want to wee quite a lot when young and will be stimulated to go by some things, those being: after rising from sleep, after expending energy playing or becoming excited, after eating (but don't play in garden straight after eating as this can cause stomach problems like bloat or worse a twisted gut), after or during a period of fear or submissiveness, by smelling a previously soiled area and after a couple of hours of not going.
 Ask for the “go wee wees” or similar and if they go give heavy praise and treat immediately on finishing, not when you are back in the house.
 Sometimes they may not go, no problem, try again later, don't stand out in the garden for an hour demanding a wee from your frozen bewildered pup.
 Some pups will learn very quickly and very quickly your pup might be asking you to go out, this may take the form of just standing by the back door or giving a little whimper or pawing the door or something nearby, or another sign, be vigilant and look for this, if you miss it and an accident is the result, who's fault is it ?

 If your pup does do a wee in the house when you are there you can try this.
 Give a argghhh sound, loud enough to interrupt the event and have the pup look at you but not loud enough to instil terror.
 With out any more telling off take them outside straight away and ask for a wee, if they go all well and good, praise highly and treat if you have one on you (you should), if they do not then don't worry there is next time.
 You then have to go in and clean up the wee, when you do this do it quietly, no saying “what have you done !” or similar, you don't want any association to this as some pups/dogs that crave attention will pee in the house as it gets attention from the owner for it, it might be negative attention (telling off) but it's still attention for a dog that craves it.